-This canvas tote will last forever.
-No, seriously, it can survive pretty much anything.
-It can haul up to 500 pounds' worth of baby gear, and you can customize it with a name or initials that mean something to him.
+This canvas tote will last until his newborn is in college.
+Seriously.
+Treated well, it can survive pretty much anything.
+It can also haul up to 500 pounds' worth of baby gear, and can be customized with a name or initials that mean something to him.

 This insulated mug keeps coffee hot and water cold.
 Nothing new there.
 But, as always, Yeti nails the nice touches: It’s made of stainless steel; it’s lid actually locks in place; the handle is wide-enough for even the chubbiest fingers (or gloved hands); and the exterior won’t chip, fade, or scratch.

 Consider this multitool a modern version of pocketknives of yore.
 It has 19 tools (including, yes, tiny scissors, tweezers, a blade and multiple screwdrivers) but, best of all, doesn’t require you to flick the needed tool out with a fingernail.
 Blades pop-open with a thumb push, while a magnetic closure system keeps everything in its place.